tslenter/Windows-11-Icon-Taskbar-Overflow-All-Icons/README.md

 # Automate in Windows 11
 ```
 To automate this make a schedule job and run this every 5 minutes.

+To schedule a task in Windows 11, you'll use the Task Scheduler.
+Open Task Scheduler (search for it in the Start menu), create a new task (either a basic task or a full task), and configure the trigger (when the task runs), action (what the task does), and settings (additional options).
 ```

 ## icon_correction.ps1 contains: